-The tradition of Zeppole di San Giuseppe, an iconic dessert of Southern pastry making, has its roots in the culture and customs of Southern Italy, becoming a symbol of celebration and conviviality.
-In particular, Puglia and Campania boast a long history in the preparation of this dessert, with variations that are enriched with local nuances.
+The tradition of Zeppole di San Giuseppe, an iconic dessert of southern pastry, has its roots in the culture and customs of the area, becoming over time a true symbol of Father's Day and the arrival of spring.
+In particular, Puglia and Campania boast a long history in the preparation of this dessert.

 The Zeppole of San Giuseppe and the significant date of March 19th are part of a much broader historical and cultural context, which transcends the mere religious celebration or Father's Day.